winhowes/AuthTranslator/docs/auth-plugins.md

 > **Tip** Any plugin can be swapped at runtime – just edit `config.yaml` and send `SIGHUP` (or run with `-watch`).

+> Need help sourcing credentials for a plugin?
+See the [Secret Back‑Ends](secret-backends.md) reference.

 ---

 ## Built‑in plugins